blackroytech/blackroytech.github.io/README.md

 ### Code Review Video
-The following is my code review of my original program for my inventory management application.
+The following is my informal code review of my original program for my inventory management application.
 I reviewed each file that would be enhanced and addressed the known issues and errors present.
 I explained the original program's existing functionality in the video, which was non-operational.
 I discussed how my planned enhancements would meet each course outcome.

 **Course Outcomes Achieved**